Mail Code: 94305-2160

 HUMBIO 85A.
 Essential Statistics for Human Biology.
 4 Units.

-Introduction to statistical concepts and methods that are essential to the study of questions in biology, environment, health, epidemiology and related areas.
-The course will teach and use the computer language R. Topics include distributions, probabilities, likelihood, linear models; illustrations will be based on recent research.
+Introduction to statistical concepts and methods that are essential to the study of questions in biology, environment, health and related areas.
+The course will teach and use the computer language R and Python (you learn both, choose one).
+Topics include distributions, probabilities, likelihood, linear models; illustrations will be based on recent research.

 HUMBIO 86Q.
 Love as a Force for Social Justice.
 3 Units.

 Preference to sophomores.
-Biological, psychological, religious, social and cultural perspectives on the concept of love.
-How love is conceptualized across cultures; love as the basis of many religions; different kinds of love; the biology of love; love in action for social justice; the languages of love including art, literature, music, and poetry.
+Biological, psychological, religious, social and cultural perspectives on the concept of agape love.
+How love is conceptualized across cultures; agape love as the basis of many religions; different kinds of love; the biology of love; love in action for social justice; the languages of love, including art, literature, music, and poetry.
 Emphasis is on blog writing, participation, and oral presentation.

 Students will learn the statistical tools used to describe and analyze data in the fields of medicine and epidemiology.
 This very applied course will rely on current research questions and publicly available data.
 Students will gain proficiency with Stata to do basic analyses of health-related data, including linear and logistic regression, and will become sophisticated consumers of health-related statistical results.